-Garry produced music for theatre productions at London’s Cockpit Theatre and productions at Sherborne Castle and the Powell Theatre.
+Produced music for drama productions at London’s Cockpit Theatre and productions at Sherborne Castle and the Powell Theatre.
 Elizabeth Jacoby commissioned and premiered his Cor Anglais Sonata (1987).
 The Bournemouth Symphony Orchestra performed three of his works with Richard Hickox, Patrick Shelley and Maxime Tortelier conducting.
 Ian Davies conducted three of his orchestral works for youth.
 Karen Evans premiered his Concerto for Flute and Orchestra in 1997, a work commissioned by Owen Clarke and the Sherborne Community Orchestra.
 His second symphony premiered at St. John’s, Smith Square in London (1998).
 His two-act musical theatre work premiered in June 2000 and is available on Compact Disc.
 Vivienne Sands conducted his Fanfare for Band in New Zealand (2009).
 Phoebe White and Peter Regan premiered ‘Citadel of Light’ (2021) in Ireland, published by UMP Ltd. His popular piano music is performed at the 2023 Eisteddfod festival in Wales and broadcast by S4C Television.

 The Grieg International Piano Competition for young performers selected four of his piano pieces for the 2017 competition, streamed live from Oslo, Norway.
 These pieces are found in his album of 24 Piano pieces in diverse styles, Piano Portraits and ‘A Recital Anthology’, (TCL Press) in which he is honoured to be the only living composer represented in a large anthology spanning piano music of three hundred years.

-Garry Wilkinson’s music for Solo Piano is listed in the Grade 1 (2022), Grade 4 (2009), Grade 6 (2015 & 2021), and Solo Piano Recital Diploma (2021) and Licentiate Recital Diploma (2024).
+Wilkinson’s music for Solo Piano is listed in the Grade 1 (2022), Grade 4 (2009), Grade 6 (2015 & 2021), and Solo Piano Associate Recital Diploma (2021) and Licentiate Recital Diploma (2024).
 Other recital and examination diploma repertoire includes the complete Concerto for Flute and Orchestra, Sonata for Cor Anglais and Piano, Legende de l’Oiseau Bleu for Violin and Piano.
-Other published examination repertoire includes ten pieces for Brass (2019) and eleven pieces for Strings (2020) and Woodwind (2023).
+Other published examination repertoire includes ten pieces for Brass (2019) and eleven pieces for Strings (2020) and six pieces for Woodwind (2023).
 These pieces may be found in the syllabuses of Trinity College London music examinations published by TCL Press, Trinity/Faber and the Royal Irish Academy of Music (RIAM).